Lab Report │

 What happens:

-• 85°F tournament day heat melts them into unusable failures
+• 85°F tournament day heat melts them into unusable mush.

-• Athletes refuse to eat them (too messy/unappetizing)
+• Athletes refuse to eat them (too messy, too unappetizing).

-The fix: Use heat-stable options (Gummy Gainz to 140°F) or non-chocolate foods.
+The fix: use heat-stable options (Gummy Gainz Co past 100°F+) or non-chocolate foods.

 Mistake #3: "Just Eat When You're Hungry"